 In cases where neither of the intended parents, or a single individual, is not genetically related to the child born through surrogacy, the intended parent(s) will need to complete an adoption after birth in order to establish their legal parental rights.

-A: Yes.
+Yes.
 The Illinois Gestational Surrogacy Act confirms that surrogacy contracts are enforceable.
-In the rare situation where the contract doesnt comply with the Gestational Surrogacy Act, it can still be enforceable if it is otherwise a valid contract.
+In the rare situation where the contract doesn’t comply with the Gestational Surrogacy Act, it can still be enforceable if it is otherwise a valid contract.

-A: No. All surrogacy laws in Illinois that apply to domestic intended parents also apply to international intended parents.
-It is important, however, that Intended parents from another country speak with an immigration lawyer to ensure they follow the proper legal steps for taking their child home.
+No. All surrogacy laws in Illinois that apply to domestic intended parents also apply to international intended parents.
+It is important, however, that intended parents from another country speak with an immigration lawyer to ensure they follow the proper legal steps for taking their child home.

-A: If no intended parent is genetically related to the child, then the intended parent or parents will need to complete an adoption post-birth.
-This occurs in situations when the intended parent(s) are using a donor egg, sperm or embryo.
+If no intended parent is genetically related to the child, then the intended parent or parents will need to complete an adoption post-birth.
+This occurs in situations when the intended parent(s) are using a donor egg, sperm, or embryo.

 Ryan Ferrante